kevin-allen/unetTracker/documentation/install.md

 source torch/bin/activate
 ```

 If this stalls, check that your proxy is set properly.
-For instance at the DKFZ, you would use this code.
+For instance, at the DKFZ, you would use this code.

 ```
 echo $https_proxy
 export https_proxy=www-int2.inet.dkfz-heidelberg.de:80
 ```

-Make sure your `torch` environment is activated for all the remaining installation steps.
+Ensure your `torch` environment is activated for all the remaining installation steps.

 To activate the `torch` environment...
 ```